14 minutes read|

 Fundraising in 2025 is about timing more than reach.
 Dollars are flowing again—concentrated in AI and a few crowded verticals—while many funds still take longer to close.
 That mismatch creates narrow windows when allocators move and inboxes open.
 The edge isn't a bigger list; it's mandate-timed signals, verified routes to decision-makers, and private-wealth depth that turns research into meetings.

-There’s also a practical bridge between the private and public sides of your thesis: U.S. equity REITs ended June/July near a ~19–20% median discount to NAV, an example of where listed proxies can carry conviction while private allocations season.
-Meanwhile, data-center electricity consumption is set to more than double by 2030, with AI as the main driver—so location and grid access now shape where AI-adjacent capital clusters.
+There's also a practical bridge between the private and public sides of your thesis: U.S. equity REITs ended June/July near a ~19–20% median discount to NAV, an example of where listed proxies can carry conviction while private allocations season.
+Meanwhile, data-center electricity consumption is expected to more than double by 2030, with AI as the main driver—so location and grid access now shape where AI-adjacent capital clusters.

 Altss is built for exactly this market.
-It’s an all-in-one investor intelligence layerOSINT + allocator social listening + entity resolution + deliverability guardrails—so you can spot intent in public signals and reach the right person in the right week.
+It's an all-in-one investor intelligence layer—OSINT + allocator social listening + entity resolution + deliverability guardrails—so you can spot intent in public signals and reach the right person in the right week.

 Mandate intelligence.
 If a platform can't show who allocates to what (and when intent changes via events, filings, or people moves), it's a directory, not a fundraising tool.